 Usually, his ticket prices run anywhere from $100 to $150.
 Scalpers are known to sell tour tickets on the secondary market for more than 5 times the regular price.
 Meaning, if front row seats were $100 or $150, the seller gets a profit of $500 up to $1000 depending on the time of the sale.
 Joel stated this could possibly be due to tax revenue on the secondary ticket markets.
 The people selling tickets have to pay tax on it, which means they need to boost up the price.
 Yet, a lot more money goes to the government that there would be based on ticket prices, which is why there needs to be stricter scalping laws.

-The singer explained his reason for touring and helping out these individuals is to provide the best audience for the audience itself.
+Well, it’s not entirely clear as to what extent the singer has personal control over his sales or the arrangements for certain tours.
+But, Joel explained his reason for touring and helping out these individuals is to provide the best audience for the audience itself.
 Usually, the people who attend the concert and are given the front row tickets by Joel’s crew are the ones dancing the most, making the most noise, and are the most enthusiastic.
 I mean, I would be too if I had nosebleed seats to Billy Joel.

 What do you think?
 Should anti-scalping laws be stricter when it comes to tickets and scalpers?
 Will you yell even before the concert starts next time you go see him live, just to see if you get those front row tickets?
 I sure will, catch me in the front row singing my life away.